bee-travels/bee-travels-python/src/currencyexchange/README.md

 Fabulous!
 You should by now be able to access the REST API by navigating to:
 [http://127.0.0.1:7878](http://127.0.0.1:7878)

-Next steps: add other REST endpoints -> that the NodeJS version has.

 ## Foot notes

-[5] Project management tool include:
+[1] Project management tool include:

 - Jira
 - Pivotal Tracker